mehulagg/gitlab_test/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 Modified history breaks the development chain of other developers, as changed history does not have matching commits'ids.
 For that reason it should not be used on any public branch or on branch that *might* be used by other developers.
-When contributing to big open source repositories (for example, [GitLab CE][gitlab-ce]), it is acceptable to *squash* commits into a single one, to present a nicer history of your contribution.
+When contributing to big open source repositories (for example, [GitLab CE][gitlab-foss]), it is acceptable to *squash* commits into a single one, to present a nicer history of your contribution.